-The User Store is the internal database that contains username and REO associations for each username.
-Users are created in alignment with Keycloak.
+The User Store is the internal database that contains usernames and REO associations for each username.
+Users are created in alignment with Keycloak16.

-4.1.2.3 Technical specifications
+3.1.2.3 Technical specifications

-The component is written in Java with the use of Spring Boot, GWT and Vaadin frameworks.
+The CNL Editor component is written in Java with the use of Spring Boot, GWT and Vaadin frameworks.
 Both the API and the Web GUI are served through Tomcat application server.

-The vocabulary ontology-based store is a file in RDF/XML format, with. owl extension, that supports OWL Web Ontology Language and is W3C Standard Compliant.
-Details on the Editor ontology are in Appendix D: Editor Ontology.
+The vocabulary ontology-based store is a file in RDF/XML format, with .owl extension, that supports OWL Web Ontology Language and is W3C Standard Compliant.
+Details about the Editor ontology are in APPENDIX D: MEDINA Vocabularies and Ontologies.